top of page

 Uphold the standards of the justice system

-Training Facilities
+Training Opportunities.

-Training for Justices of the Peace in The Bahamas is supported through structured programmes designed to provide essential legal knowledge and practical guidance.
-One of the primary training locations is the Eugene Dupuch Law School, where a dedicated, face-to-face Justice of the Peace Programme is conducted.
+Training for Justices of the Peace in The Bahamas is supported through structured programmes designed to provide essential legal knowledge and practical guidance for the effective execution of duties.
+A primary training venue is the Eugene Dupuch Law School, where a dedicated, face-to-face Justice of the Peace Programme equips participants with a comprehensive understanding of core responsibilities, including administering oaths, witnessing signatures, and managing legal documentation with accuracy and professionalism.

 Pathway to Becoming a Justice of the Peace